-The young man read a passage, spoke a few words of enchantment, made some signs with his hands, and walked over toward the vortex and poured some sand on what seemed to be an empty part of the room near the entrance of the vortex.
+The young man then read a passage from his tome, spoke a few words of enchantment, made some signs with his hands, and poured some sand on what seemed to be an empty part of the room near the entrance of the vortex.

 He peered into the creature’s eyes.
 A smile curled on his lips.
 The young man said what could roughly be translated as, “Oh, how could I stay mad at you?
-I know you don’t know any better.
 Just behave next time, all right?”

 The creature let out a horrific, screeching noise that would have driven lesser men insane.
 Willy wrapped his arms around one of the creature’s tentacles.
 The creature rested his head carefully on the man’s shoulders.

 “Oh, I know.
 I love you too, little brother.”

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Thank you for reading my story.Follow: